 Each state has unique laws regarding minimum insurance coverage, traffic laws, and governing laws that address how fault affects a car accident claim.
 A personal injury lawyer can shed light on how state laws affect a claim and determine what steps are best to take with regard to either a settlement or a car accident lawsuit.
 For example, each state has a car accident statute of limitations that determines the amount of time an individual has to pursue legal action after an accident.

 Financial loss is calculated when determining the payout of a car accident settlement and is another major factor in any car accident case.
 This includes vehicle damage, medical expenses, pain and suffering, and any lost wages that might occur due to being unable to work.

-How much money you receive from a settlement largely depends on the insurance company and available coverage.
+How much someone receives from a settlement or how much someone can sue after a car accident largely depends on the insurance company and available coverage.
 As the most common sources of payout cases, a standard formula is used to calculate car accident settlements, which includes the following:

 - Injury severity

 - Pain and suffering

 - Lost wages